Chris Rock ‘had no idea’ Jada Pinkett Smith had alopecia before the Oscars

 In his apology, the King Richard star said he understood that jokes were part of his life as a public figure, and that “violence in all of its forms is poisonous and destructive”.

-Rock is yet to publicly accept the apology, but is said by TMZ to have been unaware that Pinkett Smith has alopecia.
+Rock is yet to publicly accept the apology, but it is said by a source, via TMZ , that Rock “had no idea” Pinkett Smith has alopecia.

-A source close to Rock has also claimed that Rock and Smith are yet to speak to one another about the incident.
+A source close to Rock has also claimed that the comedian and Smith are yet to speak to one another about the incident as Rock went to a different afterparty.

 Following the altercation, a joke Rock made about Pinkett Smith at the 2016 Oscars resurfaced online.

-“The Academy condemns the actions of Mr Smith at last night’s show,” said the organisation in a statement, following the controversy.
-“We have officially started a formal review around the incident and will explore further action and consequences in accordance with our Bylaws, Standards of Conduct and California law.”
+He condemned his own actions, adding: “I want to put the focus back on those who deserve attention for their achievements and allow the Academy to get back to the incredible work it does to support creativity and artistry in film.”

-Smith’s actions have divided opinion in Hollywood and on social media, with a number of celebrities, critics and public figures – including senators and British MPs – offering their thoughts on the incident.
+Smith’s behaviour has divided opinion in Hollywood and on social media, with a number of celebrities, critics and public figures – including senators and British MPs – offering their thoughts on the incident.

-Last night (Monday 28 March), former Golden Globes host Ricky Gervais appeared to react to the altercation by sharing a clip from his popular series, The Office.

 Find the full list of 2022 Oscar winners here.
 See the latest updates and reactions from the dramatic ceremony here, and read about the biggest talking points here.